cristhian-munoz007/elba-blog/src/blogs/el-chante.md

 ### Closing thoughts

 Lots of things can happen from here on.
-So i'll just stop cause it's long enough.
+So I'll just stop cause this note is already long enough.

-Also, there are a lot of innacuracies here, my wording is I'm sure not very correct if you're a marketing or finance person.
+Also, there are a lot of innacuracies here, my wording is surely not 100% correct to a marketing or finance person.
 But I'm not that lost and everything should make sense to you.

 Anyway, my biggest hope would be for anybody to steal this and do something.
+Or use it as a guide for the flow of a pitch.

 ---